Gaius-Augustus/Augustus/auxprogs/bam2wig/README.md

 - HTSlib version 1.10 or higher

-  - For Ubuntu 20.04 and Debian 11 or later:
+  - For operating systems that provide a package libhts-dev 1.10 or later (like Ubuntu 20.04 and Debian 11):
     ```
       sudo apt install samtools libhts-dev
     ```